 Dr. Miller: How effective is this in reducing pain?
 Is it 80% effective, 50%, 30%?
 What's the story on that for patients that might be considering an epidural injection?

-Dr. Kendall: Well in certain conditions, it can be very effective with disc herniations and people with radiculopathy or pain down the leg from that disc herniation.
+Dr. Kendall: Well in certain conditions, it can be very effective with disk herniations and people with radiculopathy or pain down the leg from that disk herniation.
 If you take all patients who could be surgical candidates and you do the injection, 60% of them choose not to have surgery because their pain improves significantly with the injection, and they choose to just not have the surgery because they're doing better.

 Dr. Miller: So a great option to may be postpone or prevent surgery.